 In most of the cases, people experience symptoms to a heart attack which they ignore more often than not.
 Nonetheless, even if you’re not sure it’s a heart attack, make sure you call the ambulance as soon as possible.
 Remember, every minute matter!

 What is the link between a Cardiac Arrest & Heart Attack?

 These two distinct heart conditions i.e. cardiac arrest and a heart attack are linked.
 A sudden cardiac arrest can often occur after a heart attack, or during recovery.
 The latter increases the risk of a sudden cardiac arrest.

 It is also important to note that most heart attacks do not lead t a sudden cardiac arrest.
 But when a sudden cardiac arrest occurs, a heart attack is a common cause.
 Other heart conditions such as thickened heart muscle, arrhythmias, ventricular fibrillation and heart failure may also disrupt the heart’s rhythm and lead to a sudden cardiac arrest.

 The term heart failure can be quite misleading.

 ‘Heart inefficiency’ would be a better term to use.

 It refers to the heart acting as a pump.
 When the heart beats, it squeezes a specific amount of blood.
 If one has a heart failure, the pump becomes less efficient and is unable to cope up with the squeezing of heart which results in pumping less blood, each time.
 It does not necessarily mean that the heart is going to stop working at any time.
 It just means it’s not working as efficiently it should work.

 Call +91-8010-994-994 and talk to Credi Medical Experts for FREE.
-Get assistance in choosing the right Cardiologist, compare treatment cost from various hospitals and get support in managing other hospital processes.
+Get assistance in the choosing right Cardiologist in Delhi here.